 If the child is clearly parroting the thought patterns of the other parent, those alienating beliefs could have been picked up from hearing that parent’s comments on the litigation or opinions of the maligned parent.
 Manipulation over schedules or money may also be in play.
 A mom might make statements such as “Hey, you’re dad’s going to pick you up” without the dad’s knowledge, setting the dad up for failure and allowing the mom to come to the child’s rescue.
 A dad may promise the child that his mom will pay for that trip to band camp when he knows that the mom can’t do so, ensuring disappointment in that parent.

-Once parental alienation takes hold, it’s extraordinarily difficult to break – and there are many way to accidentally make things even worse.
+Once parental alienation takes hold, it’s extraordinarily difficult to break – and there are many ways to accidentally make things even worse.
 That’s why it’s so important to recognize signs of parental alienation early and consult with both a family law professional who is experienced in alienation and a mental health professional referred by that family lawyer.
 Handling the situation without expert guidance of these classes of professionals will make things even worse.

 One of the common mistakes is to fight privately with the other parent, inadvertently feeding on the bait set out by that parent to escalate the conflict and making it even harder for the child to process the emotional upheaval.
 It also sets you up for enmeshment – the phenomenon of a child becoming extremely emotionally defensive of the alienating parent and actually feeling guilty or anxious about having any relationship with you.
 If you’re fighting with the other parent on that parent’s doorstep in front of the child, for instance, that experience could easily increase the anxiety and defensiveness fueling the child’s enmeshment and feed their false believe that somehow you are not loving, are bullying or however the aligning parent wishes to stage set the fact that the parent is simply seeking their appropriate and often court ordered rights.

-Tools and Treatments
+Tools and Treatments for Parental Alienation

 Parental Alienation is a highly controversial, highly studied issue, the subject of many books by such experts as Dr. Judith Wallerstein, Dr. Leslie Drozd and Dr. Richard Warshack.
 Wallerstein suggests that up to 15 percent of all children in custody fights have been alienated in some way.
-That’s one reason our office works renowned experts on alienation to come up with a range of options for dealing with it.
+That’s one reason our office works with renowned experts on alienation to come up with a range of options for dealing with it.
 The courts will often seek options that can be supported therapeutically.
 This is the most important aspect of obtaining Court sponsorship of a therapeutic solution to end the parental alienation.
 The child’s current may agree with the diagnosis but may tell the court the child is unable to handle the “medicine” and therefore needed changes should not be implemented.
 Let me explain.

 Depending on the severity of the situation, removal of the child from the alienating parent (a “parentectomy”) may have to be one of the options considered by the Court.
 The experts mentioned above include this option as a therapeutically sound and possibly necessary one, but the courts tend to view it as an extreme action and the child’s treating therapist may be limited in their specialized knowledge of successfully treating parental alienation and therefore will err on the side of the caution of their professional knowledge and not recommend courses of treatment that they are not knowledgeable of and may very well impose short term mental pain on their client, the aligned child.